andre-dietrich/LiaScript_Tutorial_Kigali/PlayGround.md

-# First check for Git methods
+# Second Try on github

 Here you can test the github mechanisms ...